vmware-labs/webassembly-language-runtimes/README.md

 └── wlr-env-repo.sh (script that sets up the source code repository for given langauge and tag)
 ```

-For common shared libraries we have something limilar.
+For common shared libraries we have something similar.
 ```
 libs (common libraries, needed by different modules) └── ${LIBRARY_NAME} (e.g. 'sqlite')